jgwilliams17/academic-kickstart/content/publication/fluid-mechanics-ureteroscope-irrigation/index.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = "working-tools.jpg"
+image = "headers/working-tools.jpg"
-caption = "My caption ??"
+caption = "The effect of working tools." image_preview = false
 +++